format_list_bulleted Topic Overview

 Preparer (the individual preparing the expense request)

-• The preparer can be the originator or another individual who prepares and submits the expense reports to properly record travel and business-related expenses and to request reimbursement on behalf of Stanford affiliates (faculty, staff, students, emeritus on payroll), including reporting expenses purchased with a Stanford Travel Card.
+• The preparer submits expense reports to properly record travel and business-related expenses and to request reimbursement on behalf of Stanford payees (faculty, staff, students, emeritus on payroll) and non-Stanford payees, including reporting expenses purchased with a Stanford Travel Card.

-• The preparer should submit the expense report within 10 days of the expense(s) being incurred or the travel end date.
+• It is considered a best practice expense report within 10 days of the expense(s) being incurred or the travel end date.

 • Some transactions for specific senior executives require independent review.
 For more details, see Independent Review of Senior Executive Expenses in Authority to Approve Financial Transactions.